c64cosmin/terminoids/README.md

 ### Gameplay

-Unfortunately terminals don't directly support input like UI apps do.
+Unfortunately terminals don't directly support input like UI apps do.\
-What I mean is that KEY_UP & KEY_DOWN events are not supported, the way the terminal works is to get a key stroke event and act accordingly.
+What I mean is that KEY_UP & KEY_DOWN events are not supported,\
+the way the terminal works is to get a key stroke event and act accordingly.

-Due to this limitation the game will work by switching on & off movements.
+Due to this limitation the game will work by switching movements on & off.\
-Pressing the movement once to activates it, pressing it again turn it off.
+Pressing the movement once activates it, pressing it again turns it off.

-Left - Right  : Rotate ship
+Left - Right  : Rotate ship\
-Up            : Move forward
+Up            : Move forward\
-Down          : Stop movement
+Down          : Stop movement\
 Space         : Fire